 When your body sweats, it loses both water and electrolytes.
 That’s why addressing it by simply drinking water may not be enough.
 No amount of pure water will help you replace the electrolytes you've lost, and drinking too much water may even worsen your body's electrolyte balance.
 It is important to drink beverages with the appropriate ratio of electrolytes to replace fluids you’ve lost to sweating.

-Instead of choosing a sports drink with too much sugar and sodium, consider an oral rehydration solution such as DripDrop ORS.
+Instead of choosing a sports drink with too much sugar and sodium, consider a solution such as DripDrop.
 The patented, doctor-developed formula provides medically relevant electrolyte levels and exceeds the standards set by the WHO.
-By comparison, sports drinks contain about one-third the electrolytes of DripDrop ORS and about twice as much sugar.
+By comparison, sports drinks contain about one-third the electrolytes of DripDrop and about twice as much sugar.

-DripDrop ORS also supplies essential vitamins such as zinc, potassium, and magnesium.
+DripDrop also supplies essential vitamins such as zinc, potassium, and magnesium.
 It’s powerful enough to use in extreme circumstances but safe enough for everyday use, and it is inexpensive and convenient.
-Use one of our hot flavors like Spiced Apple Cider when you want to drink something soothing.
-Or, try our refreshing cold flavors such as Watermelon if you’re feeling warm.
+Get started with our most popular multi-flavor pouch for dehydration relief fast.
+Or, learn more about how you can save up to 25% on every purchase when you subscribe.